aws-samples/serverless-samples/fargate-rest-api/javascript-rest-nlb-ecs-sam/README.md

 - `__tests__/integration` - Integration tests for the API.
 - `__tests__/testspec.yml` - A template that defines the API's test process used by the CI/CD pipeline (both unit and integration testing).
 - `template.yaml` - A template that defines the application's AWS resources.
+- `swagger.yaml` - Swagger (OpenAPI) API definition used to defined the API Gateway
+- `vpc.yaml` - A template (nested stack) that defines the application's VPC
+- `cognito.yaml` - A template (nested stack) that defines the application's Cognito User Pool used for authentication
 - `pipeline.yaml` - A template that defines the application's CI/CD pipeline.
 - `buildspec.yml` - A template that defines the application's build process used by the CI/CD pipeline.